You can use the links below to navigate the handbook.

 A student who receives, at the end of any grading period (after the first six weeks of the school year), a grade below 70 in any class (other than an identified class eligible for exemption) or a student with disabilities who fails to meet the standards in the Individual Education Plan (IEP) may not participate in extracurricular activities for three school weeks.
 An ineligible student may practice or rehearse, however.
 The student regains eligibility after the seven calendar day waiting period has ended following a grading period or the three school week evaluation period when the principal and teachers determine that he or she has earned a passing grade (70 or above) in all classes, other than those that are exempted. (p.
 3)

-Sixth and seventh grade students audition for placement into one of these four bands at the end of every school.
-Eighth grade students participate in the high school audition process.
-Auditions will consist of music and scales.
+At the end of their 6th grade year, students will audition for placement into one of the four performing bands at Berry Miller Junior High.
 Audition music will be made available to students on a certain date (usually the beginning of May).
 Students will have a designated amount of time to prepare for their audition.
-Eighth grade audition music will be made available by the high school band directors.

 Band placement is determined not only by audition results but also work ethic, reliability, attendance, citizenship, and other factors.
 Once posted, band placements are considered final.
 Students may not re-audition.

 Students keep their band placement for the entire year.
 On occasion during the school year, it becomes apparent during that another band class is more suitable for the student.
 In this situation, the band directors will communicate with the counselors to discuss a schedule change.
 Please keep in mind that factors outside the band program may also influence the possibility of a schedule change.

 Band members receive a large amount of sheet music throughout the year.
 Being organized is crucial to success in band class; therefore, all band students are required to have a band binder whose components are: